Primechain/primechain-api-docs/docs/usecases/temp.md

 k3wq1TdYcEGb7sqX&Es8-xVR$ocdw5ICLtIh5rT661UDaZoKmLV!12X01ce!GnEW
 ```

-### 1.2 Create an address whose private key is stored on the blockchain
+### 1.2 Create a data stream admin
-To create an address whose private key is stored on the blockchain, use `get /api/v1/create_entity`.

-The output will be the blockchain address of the newly created entity.
+First, create an address whose private key is stored on the blockchain using `get /api/v1/create_entity`.
+The output will be the primechain address of the newly created entity.
 The private key is automatically stored in your node.
 This will not be visible to other nodes.

 Sample output
 ```